Glen Durrant: 2019

 On 15 November 2018, Durrant announced his intentions to enter the PDC Q-School in January regardless of his performance in the BDO World Championship due to there being no penalties from the BDO, unlike previous years.
 He lost in the last 128 round at the first two days of Q School to Darren Herewini and Vince Tipple, collecting two points on the Q School Order or Merit.
 Durrant did better on the third day, but lost at the final hurdle to Reece Robinson.

-On 21 January 2019, Durrant survived match darts from Matthew Dennant before going on to reach the last 32 and seal his two-year PDC Tour Card via the UK Q-School Order of Merit.
+On 21 January 2019, Durrant survived match darts from Matthew Dennant before going on to reach the last 16 to seal his two-year PDC Tour Card via the UK Q-School Order of Merit.

 Following Gary Anderson's withdrawal from the 2019 Premier League, Durrant was selected as one of nine 'contenders' to replace him.
 He would play a one-off match against Daryl Gurney on night two in Glasgow which he lost 7–3.

 At the second PDC Players Championship event in 2019, Durrant made his first PDC final after he beat Joe Cullen 7–4 in the semi-final.
 He hit a 170 checkout to stay in the match against Dave Chisnall, but eventually lost the final 8–7.
 The following week, Durrant would claim his first PDC title in just his fourth Pro Tour event, dispatching Dimitri Van den Bergh 8–3 in the final.
 On 18 May 2019, Durrant clinched his second PDC title at Players Championship 15 after a series of impressive performances on the day, beating Darius Labanauskas 8–1 in the final, having already dismissed World number 1 Michael van Gerwen 7–2 in the semi-final.
 At the World Matchplay in July, Durrant advanced to the semi-finals, a run which included wins over Adrian Lewis, van Gerwen and James Wade.